US rig count down 3 this week to 421

 Louisiana declined by five, Oklahoma four and West Virginia one.

 Arkansas, California, Kansas, New Mexico, Ohio, Pennsylvania, Utah and Wyoming were unchanged.

-The U.S. rig count peaked at 4,530 in 1981 and bottomed at 488 in 1999.
+The U.S. rig count peaked at 4,530 in 1981.
+It bottomed out last month at 404.